Sunday, December 16, 2012

 A tighter rule would make the Vendée Globe safer, proponents add.
 There would be less room to experiment with new design technologies that can make the boats go faster, but also make them more prone to failure.
 During the last Vendée Globe, only 11 out of 30 boats finished.

 Many also say that a one-design will help return the Vendée Globe to its roots.
 In the early editions of the race—which was first run in 1989, and every four years since 1992—non-professional sailors were able to round up a few hundred thousand dollars and not only finish, but come within striking distance of winning.
 Today, a non-professional like Jean-Luc van den Heede, who took a leave of absence from his job as a school teacher to place third in the 1989-1990 Vendée Globe, wouldn’t stand a chance of making the podium.
+But then again, what exactly is the true soul and spirit of the Vendée Globe?
+For two-time winner Michel Desjoyeaux, the race is a testing ground for the fastest boat technologies and the world’s most-skilled offshore sailors.
+Using a French expression that translates well into English, Desjoyeaux said that one-design proponents should not be allowed to “saw off the branch on which everyone now sits.”

 “Why should we break the IMOCA class?”
 Desjoyeaux said.
 “For me, the Vendée Globe is about technology and sailing skills and the IMOCA class serves both well.”